JudeNiroshan/ikman/README.md

  ✅ Containerized with Docker 🐳

+ ✅ Delete ads older than 1 week(using a scheduler within the API server) [every monday @ 00:00:00] ⏰

 Future Tasks:
  -

- ⭕ Delete ads older than 1 week(using a scheduler within the API server)

  ⭕ Fetch Ads descriptions and more important data for each ad 🔁

  ⭕ Scrap ads from external systems by the categories and save them